-- Collisions with animals (17%), speed related collisions (15%), and failure to yield right of way (8%) were the most frequent types of collisions. - Collisions increased consistently from 2015 to 2019 and dropped in 2020 when traffic declined during the COVID-19 pandemic. - Five collisions resulted in fatal injuries (1%), 100 resulted in non-fatal injuries (13%), and the remaining 671 collisions resulted in property damage only (86%). - Nine collisions involved pedestrians and 9 collisions involved bicycles.
+Collisions with animals (17%), speed related collisions (15%), and failure to yield right of way (8%) were the most frequent types of collisions.

+Collisions increased consistently from 2015 to 2019 and dropped in 2020 when traffic declined during the COVID-19 pandemic.

+Five collisions resulted in fatal injuries (1%), 100 resulted in non-fatal injuries (13%), and the remaining 671 collisions resulted in property damage only (86%).

+Nine collisions involved pedestrians and 9 collisions involved bicycles.

-Figure 3-41 illustrates collision events in TBM.
+Figure 3-39 illustrates collision events in TBM.
 The results show that the highest number of collisions were reported in the Blue Mountains Village Area and in Thornbury along Highway 26 (Arthur Street) at its intersection with Bruce Street South.
 The data used to generate this figure is only as recent as 2020.
 However, a known motorcyclist/cyclist related fatality occurred at the intersection of Highway 26 & Grey Road 113/10th Line in April 2022.

-Figure 3-41 illustrates collision events and speed related collision events in TBM and Figure 3-43 presents pedestrian and cyclist collision events in TBM.
-Figure 3-42 shows that Grey County Road 19, County Road 119, and Highway 26 have the highest frequency of collisions related to speeding.
-Figure 3-43 shows most pedestrian and cyclist collisions occurred at County Road 19 and Highway 26 in Thornbury and the Blue Mountain Village area.
+Error!
+Reference source not found. illustrates collision events and speed related collision events in TBM and Figure 3-41 presents pedestrian and cyclist collision events in TBM.
+Error!
+Reference source not found. shows that Grey County Road 19, County Road 119, and Highway 26 have the highest frequency of collisions related to speeding.
+Figure 3-41 shows most pedestrian and cyclist collisions occurred at County Road 19 and Highway 26 in Thornbury and the Blue Mountain Village area.

 The speed related collision events were also explored by weather conditions at the time of the event.
 Out of a total of 113 speed related collision events, 103 (91%) were categorized as "speed - too fast for conditions" while only 10 (9%) were categorized as "speed - excessive."

 This indicates that collisions because of excessive speeding are much less common than speeding faster than the conditions allow, such as in snow or rainy conditions.
-The breakdown of weather for the "speed - too fast for conditions" category is shown in Figure 3-42 and Table 3-18.
+The breakdown of weather for the "speed - too fast for conditions" category is shown in Figure 3-40: Speed Related Collision Events in TBM

+Table 3-18.

-Figure 3-41: All Collision Events in TBM
+Figure 3-39: All Collision Events in TBM Source: Town of the Blue Mountains & Stantec